hannutt/BrowserApplication/README.md

 Project keywords: Java, Lynx clone, webbrowser clone, WebView,MySQL

-This program emulates two types of programs, a modern web browser and a Lynx-style browser that only displays the text of the web page the user is looking for.
+This program emulates two types of programs, a modern web browser and a Lynx-style browser that only displays the text of the web page the user is looking for. as an additional feature, in addition to these, there is an RSS feed searcher and parser.

 overview of the browser interface. the user has typed the address yahoo.com into the address field of the browser and the webView component displays the desired page
 The bookmark bar is above the address field and other functions can be found in the buttons and drop-down menus

 ![browserUI.png](browserUI.png)